Abecedarian Big Chess (ABChess)

 Rules and Stuff

-The Bishop may slide any clear distance along a diagonal.
+The Rook may slide any clear distance horizontally or vertically.
 It may not leap over any piece, or move onto a square occupied by a friendly piece.

 Written by Glenn Overby II.